Last Updated on April 20, 2023 by Editorial Team

 7. Socratic App

-Socratic is a popular app that aims at assisting students with their homework.
+Socratic is a popular app that aims to assist students with their homework.
 The app can find the relevant concepts to solve math equations in just a few seconds.
-All you have to do is to take a pic of the homework question or math equation and submit it to get an instant explanation of the concept.
+All you have to do is take a pic of the homework question or math equation and submit it to get an instant explanation of the concept.

 Other than Mathematics, Socratic also supports Science, History, English, and Economics.
 The app uses vision technology to read the submitted image and AI to figure out the concepts for solving it.